RoboTeamTwente/roboteam_ai/wiki/PreventiveMaintenance.md

 }
 ```

-#### Pass by Additional Method
+#### Pass by Additional Method (Setter)
-If the previous solutions were not appropriate then this solution probably is.
-For example in situations where the information is only available at runtime and you do not want to enforce other classes to use arguments they do not need.
-With Pass by Additional Method you create a separate setter function for the corresponding class in which you set the additional parameters.
+The third solution is to Pass Information by Additional Method.
+This additional method is called a setter, which you can create per parameter that needs to be passed or you can have 1 setter function that sets all parameters at once.
 In a class diagram this solution looks like:

 ![Pass by Additional Method](PassByAdditionalMethod.png)